pachyderm/ohmyglob/readme.md

 by using the extended globbing functions.

-This is implemented by compiling the glob patterns to regex, and then doing the matching and capturing with the Perl Compatible Regular Expression library.
+This is implemented by compiling the glob patterns to regex, and then doing the matching and capturing with the [Regexp2 library](https://github.com/dlclark/regexp2).

 The parser, lexer, and general structure for this library are derived from the excellent https://github.com/gobwas/glob library.